JulienBacquart/MTW-MeSH-wiki/Home.md

 Development of MTW has been possible thanks to many other open source projects, notably:

-* Apache Jena & Fuseki, SOLR
+* Apache Jena & Fuseki
 * Flask & Jinja2
 * Bootstrap & Bootswatch
 * SQLite